 Considering the sensitivity of the subject, sometimes it feels like Hollywood is trying to steer clear of making any film on it.
-Maybe, they don’t want to risk any wrong portrayals that might hurt the sentiments of people.
+Maybe they don’t want to risk any wrong portrayals that might hurt people’s sentiments.
 But, time and again, some filmmakers have dared to poke this subject.
 The following films are the ones that have portrayed the issue best, with the gravity and the sensitivity it requires.

 20. The Fallout (2021)